theartist007/youtube-ad-blocker/README.md

 	**Note: Do not restart the browser and then open the youtube page.
 Simply close the Console window.**

 **Voila** !!
 That's it.>!! now stream your favourite videos without cursing the ads.

+## Issues

+**You have to do this everytime you start youtube.**
+I will soon update a Chrome extension, so that you can start it with just a click.